caio1982/Node-Prototype/README.markdown

 Usage
 -----

 This is all boilerplate code and should not be used as is.
-If you still wanna try it, `npm install nodemon` and run it either through `nodemon server.js` or `node server.js` directly.
+If you still wanna try it, run `npm install` to install all the modules needed and then `npm install nodemon` to be able to run it inside a loop.

+You can start the server either through `nodemon server.js` or `node server.js` directly.
 Logs will be saved to `server.log` as well.

 TODO
 ----